-The current situation – ethical and environmentally friendly jewellery
+The current situation – ethical, sustainable and environmentally friendly jewellery

 Jewellery is a beautiful, luxury purchase, it’s sparkly, glamorous, a symbol of status and often of love and a reminder of special people and occasions.
 The mining and extraction of metal and gems, (and the ethical and environmental implications) are the side of the industry that jewellery lovers (and many jewellers until recently) knew little about.